SolaceProducts/spring-cloud-stream-binder-solace/BINDER_CONFIG.md

     </dd>
     <dt>queueAdditionalSubscriptions</dt>
     <dd>
-        <p>A mapping of required consumer groups to comma-separated lists of additional topic subscriptions to be applied on each consumer group's queue.</p>
+        <p>A mapping of required consumer groups to arrays of additional topic subscriptions to be applied on each consumer group's queue.</p>
         <p>These subscriptions may also contain wildcards.</p>
         <p>The prefix property is not applied on these subscriptions.</p>
         <p>Default: Empty Map&lt;String,String[]&gt;</p>